bcnmy/docs/docs/tutorials/apiIntegration/paymasterERC20.md

 ---
-sidebar_label: "Paymaster sponsored"
+sidebar_label: "Paymaster ERC20"
 ---

-# Paymaster sponsored
+# Paymaster ERC20
-This tutorial represents the API integration flow where paymaster is used to sponsor the transactions.
+This tutorial represents the API integration flow where ERC20 tokens in smart wallet are used to sponsor the transactions. paymaster will cover the gas fees and equivalent ERC20 tokens will be deducted from user's smart account.

 ## Pre-requisites: